 📋 Variations

-- Skin Off or On - If smoking salmon with the skin one, put it skin side down on the smoker racks.
+- Skin Off or On - If smoking salmon with the skin on, put it skin side down on the smoker racks.
 If the skin has already been removed, place the salmon on a piece of aluminum foil before placing it on the smoker.

 🔪 Step-By-Step Recipe Instructions

-Step 1: In a large deep dish, such as a 9x13 baking dish, add the raw salmon, water, fresh squeezed orange juice, fresh springs of rosemary, salt, peppercorns, brown sugar, and 8-10 cubes of ice.
+Step 1: In a large deep dish, add the raw salmon, water, fresh squeezed orange juice, fresh springs of rosemary, salt, peppercorns, brown sugar, and 8-10 cubes of ice.
+Gently move the ingredients around until slightly combined.
+Cover with plastic wrap and place in the refrigerator for 2-4 hours.

-Step 4: Using paper towels, gently pat the surface of the fish to remove any surface moisture.
+Step 2: After brining, remove the salmon from the liquid and place it on a large flat surface.
+Discard the brine.
+Using paper towels, gently pat the surface of the fish to remove any surface moisture.
 At room temperature and uncovered, allow it to dry for 1-2 hours.

-Step 5: Prepare the smoker accordingly and preheat to 180°F.
+Step 3: Prepare the smoker accordingly and preheat to 180°F.

-Step 7: Divide ¼ cup of the glaze and put into a separate bowl.
+Step 4: In a small bowl, combine the honey, balsamic vinegar, fresh squeezed juice from an orange, chopped rosemary, salt, and black pepper.
+Mix well to combine.
+Divide ¼ cup of the glaze and put into a separate bowl.
 Set aside.
 This will be used for basting the fish after it has completed smoking.

-Step 8: Using the remaining honey orange glaze, generously baste it onto the fish until covered.
+Step 5: Using the remaining honey orange glaze, generously baste it onto the fish until covered.

-Step 9: Place the salmon directly on the smoker grate, skin side down.
+Step 6: Place the salmon directly on the smoker grate, skin side down.
 Close the lid and smoke low and slow.

+Step 7: After smoking for 30 minutes, take the same bowl of glaze used for the initial basting and apply another layer onto the salmon.
 The salmon is done when the internal temperature of the meat reaches 145°F. Remove the salmon from the smoker.
 Baste on the unused honey orange glaze and serve after a 3-5 minute rest.

 🙋 Recipe FAQs

 After you remove it from the brine, pat the salmon dry with paper towels.
 Then, put it on a wire rack or a clean, dry surface.
 Let it dry for 1 to 2 hours.

-You can also position fans nearby to create airflow.
+Don't confuse pellicle with albumin.
 The white substance is called albumin.
 It's a protein that is naturally present in fish.
 When exposed to heat, particularly during the smoking process, it is forced out of the muscle fibers and becomes visible as a white substance.

 It's normal to have a small amount surface; you just don't want too much to seep out.
 This can happen if the internal temperature of the smoker is too hot and the fish cooks too fast.
 It's not harmful at all, but excess albumin can result in your salmon being too dry.